 If you’re retired, or soon to be, you may be wondering how you could qualify for a loan without a steady income.

 Many mortgage lenders will consider you based on alternate forms of income.
 In fact, you have federal protections under the Equal Credit Opportunity Act (ECOA).
 Much like the Fair Housing Act offers protection against discrimination in housing, the ECOA makes it illegal for lenders to refuse a loan based on your age, race, religion, national origin, sex, marital status or if you receive income from a public assistance program.
-Granted, you may provide this information in an application, but it can’t be used as a reason to deny you a loan.
+Granted, you may be required to provide this information in an application, but it can’t be used as a reason to deny you a loan.

 Lenders also can’t use this information to raise your interest rate or ask for a larger downpayment.